top of page

 Supervising your children around family technology in the home (such as a smart TV) sends a strong message: at this age, the Internet is only safe when an adult is with you.
 Much like teaching them how to swim, we start off with an intense amount of supervision.
 If they’re in a shallow kiddie pool, we may not hold them the whole time, but we never take our eyes off them.
 It can be years before they venture into deep water unaccompanied by an adult, and even still, it’s wise to have a lifeguard present.
 Here are some of the foundational principles of online safety you'll want to start teaching NOW for implementing during the elementary school years:

 We don’t interact with strangers online.
 Not on Animal Jam “chat”, not on Minecraft.
 Nothing.
 This should be non-negotiable for years and years and years.
 When you eventually cross that line, your child will need to be ready to navigate very rough seas… with mom and dad to help.
+You can teach your child this before he or she even has tech access.

 All kids deserve to be warned about pornography, taught how to reject it, and given an action plan to get help if they are exposed.
 We recommend every parent of young children purchase Good Pictures, Bad Pictures JUNIOR.
 Much like it’s predecessor, Good Pictures, Bad Pictures (for 7-12 year olds), this JUNIOR version puts a very difficult topic into age-appropriate language and creates dialogue for parents and children.
 Pornography is one of the most sinister, damaging, and pervasive threats online, and kids are finding it younger and younger.
 Before putting your child in any daycare or school setting, have this talk.